-LIFTT believes that everyone has the right to safe, clean, accessible and affordable housing.
-Our Independent Living Specialist can help guide the way by providing help ﬁnding housing, provide information and referrals to speciﬁc programs, provide information about home modiﬁcations such as building a ramp, installing grab bars and widening doors and connect you with various loan programs that address assistive technology.
+LIFTT believes that everyone has the right to safe, clean, accessible, and affordable housing.
+Our Independent Living Team can help guide the way by providing help ﬁnding housing, provide information and referrals to speciﬁc programs, provide information about home modiﬁcations such as building a ramp, installing grab bars, and widening doors, and connect you with various loan programs that address assistive technology.

 Federal and state fair housing laws prohibit discriminatory practices in any industry-related business or transaction that may impact the ability of protected class members to secure housing and/or live in the housing of their choice.
-These laws address discriminatory practices in the rental; sales, insurance, advertising, and mortgage and lending industries, as well as transactions that include the actions of Home Owner Associations and the enforcement of covenants.
-There are exemptions provided and under certain circumstances some protected class members may be excluded from particular housing sites.
+These laws address discriminatory practices in the rental, sales, insurance, advertising, and mortgage and lending industries, as well as transactions that include the actions of homeowner associations and the enforcement of covenants.
+There are exemptions provided and under certain circumstances, some protected class members may be excluded from housing sites.

 U.S. Department of Housing and Urban Development

-www.hud.gov Provides information on: Buying a Home, Avoiding Foreclosure, Searching for an Affordable Apartment, Finding Rental Assistance, Accessing the Real Estate Assessment Center (REAC) System, Talking to a Housing Counselor, Applying for a Grant, Filing a Fair Housing Discrimination Complaint, and Finding a Local Public Housing Agency (PHA).
+The United States Department of Housing and Urban Development provides information on: Buying a Home, Avoiding Foreclosure, Searching for an Affordable Apartment, Finding Rental Assistance, Accessing the Real Estate Assessment Center (REAC) System, talking to a Housing Counselor, Applying for a Grant, Filing a Fair Housing Discrimination Complaint, and Finding a Local Public Housing Agency (PHA).

-Above all, this means ensuring that consumers get the information they need to make the financial decisions they believe are best for themselves and their families—that prices are clear up front, that risks are visible, and that nothing is buried in fine print.
-In a market that works, consumers should be able to make direct comparisons among products and no provider should be able to use unfair, deceptive, or abusive practices.
+Above all, this means ensuring that consumers get the information they need to make the financial decisions they believe are best for themselves and their families.

 Montana Housing Division